Bilal2453/luv-docgen/readme.md

 # The Project

-This is a docgen that uses the LuaLS Lua comments annotations to generate machine-readable documentation for the Luv library.
+This is a docgen that uses the LuaCATS comment annotations to generate machine-readable documentation for the Luv library.

 The reason I am using the annotations to generate this instead of parsing the markdown has to do with multiple reasons, but a main one is the completeness this provides.
 If we parse the markdown into a Lua table, that would at most be useful to regenerate the markdown docs and stop at that, it would be *very* challenging to convert it into something usable in a language server and even then it would be a sub-optimal experience.